Green marketing Blog

 Some chemicals are safer than others, and the U.S. EPA’s Office of Pollution Prevention and Toxics’s voluntary Design for the Environment label can help consumers identify all purpose cleaners, laundry detergents and other products that have met performance measures and are known to contain the safest possible ingredients.
 Since its inception in 1997, the label has been earned by over 2700 products.
 (Full disclosure: DfE is a former client of mine.)

-A product of EPA’s now twenty-year-old Design for the Environment (DfE) Program, the DfE label is based upon product review criteria developed with …Read more...
+A product of EPA’s now twenty-year-old Design for the Environment (DfE) Program, the …Read more...

 Posted on July 11, 2011 by Jacquelyn Ottman

 While researchers are looking to the sun, the wind and even ocean tides to source renewable energy, some have found an answer much closer to home: the gym.
 This notion dawned on the owner of a string of gyms in Hong Kong, who rigged cycling and cross-training machines to power a gym’s lights and store extra energy in batteries for later use.